DeMarcus Lawrence: 2018

 On March 5, 2018, the Cowboys placed the franchise tag on Lawrence, who officially signed it later that day after they were unable to come to terms on a long-term deal.

-In Week 4 against the Detroit Lions, Lawrence matched his career-high with a three-sack performance.
+In Week 4 against the Lions, Lawrence matched his career-high with a three-sack performance.
 On October 13, 2018, it was revealed that Lawrence was diagnosed with a torn labrum in his shoulder, in which the injury was intact for two years.
-In Week 12 against the Washington Redskins he had a career high five tackles for loss, three tackles, and one quarterback pressure.
+In Week 12 against the Redskins he had a career high five tackles for loss, three tackles, and one quarterback pressure.
 He finished the season with 15 starts, 47 tackles, 12 tackles for loss (led the team), 10.5 sacks (led the team), 39 quarterback pressures (led the team), one interception, two forced fumbles and one fumble recovery.
 He was named to his second straight Pro Bowl.
 He was ranked 45th by his fellow players on the NFL Top 100 Players of 2019.